-The Rules of Procedure, like other rules, require a different number of affirmative votes to pass a motion, depending on the nature of the motion.
+The Rules of Procedure require a different number of affirmative votes to make a decision, depending on the nature of the decision.
 A two-thirds (2/3) majority vote is necessary for most issues decided in a Committee and in plenary session (Rule 26).
-If a vote calls for a two-thirds majority and 99 Parties vote, at least 66 affirmative votes are necessary to approve the measure.
+If a vote calls for a two-thirds majority and 100 Parties vote, at least 67 affirmative votes are necessary to approve the measure.
 At CITES meetings, the following issues require a two-thirds majority:

-- recommendations to approve resolutions and decisions, in Committees I and II; - recommendations to amend Appendices I and II, in Committee I; - adoption of resolutions and proposals to amend Appendices I and II in plenary session; and - motions to amend resolutions and proposals.
+- recommendations to approve Resolutions and Decisions, in Committees I and II and in plenary session; - recommendations to amend Appendices I and II, in Committee I and in plenary session; - adoption of Decisions and Resolutions and Proposals to amend Appendices I and II in plenary session; and - motions to amend draft resolutions and draft proposals.

-A simple majority of votes cast (meaning more than one-half of the votes if there are only two options 'in favour' or 'against') is necessary to adopt all procedural motions relating to the conduct of the business of the meeting, such as points of order (Rule 26).
+A simple majority of votes cast (meaning more than one-half of the votes if there are only two options 'in favour' or 'against') is necessary to adopt all procedural motions relating to the conduct of the business of the meeting, such as points of order (Rules 20 and 26).
 If 100 Parties vote on an issue that requires a simple majority, the motion is adopted if 51 Parties vote in the affirmative.
 If the numbers of votes for and against are equal, the motion shall not be carried.
-An affirmative vote of one-third (1/3) of the Parties is necessary to reopen debate in plenary session on a matter covered by a recommendation from one of the Committees (Rule 19.1).
+An affirmative vote of one-third (1/3) of